 In recent years, matcha has become one of the most popular drinks in the tea world.
-Let’s get to know the differences between matcha and green tea, and what to look for in your next purchase!
+Let’s get to know the difference between matcha and green tea, and what to look for in your next purchase.

 Widely studied for its medicinal purposes, green tea contains some of the highest concentrations of the catechin, epigallocatechin gallate (EGCG).
 Catechins belong to the family of flavonoids.
 Flavonoids are a type of polyphenol with strong antioxidant activities that have been linked to having anti-cancer and anti-inflammatory effects, as well as metabolic and cardiovascular benefits.
 Research suggests that consuming green tea regularly may boost metabolism, and decrease the risk of heart attack and stroke.

 Matcha is a highly concentrated form of green tea.
 Green tea is comprised of tea leaves picked from the evergreen shrub Camellia sinensis.
 The leaves are grown in the shade to minimize oxidation, enhance chlorophyll production, increase the presence of the amino acid theanine, and enhances the deep green color in the leaves.

 After the leaves are picked, they are dried and ground into a fine powder.
 Since the entire leaf is used in matcha rather than steeping green tea leaves with water, matcha tea is more concentrated in both caffeine and antioxidants than green tea.
 In fact, matcha has about 3 times more antioxidants than green tea!